-- (c) leases (see Ind AS 17, Leases).
-However, as Ind AS 17 contains no specific requirements to deal with operating leases that have become onerous, this Standard applies to such cases; - (d) employee benefits (see Ind AS 19, Employee Benefits); - (e) insurance contracts (see Ind AS 104, Insurance Contracts).
+- When another Standard deals with a specific type of provision, contingent liability or contingent asset, an entity applies that Standard instead of this Standard.
+For example, some types of provisions are addressed in Standards on: - (a) Omitted; - (b) income taxes (see Ind AS 12, Income Taxes); - (c) 2leases (see Ind AS 116, Leases).
+However, this Standard applies to any lease that becomes onerous before the commencement date of the lease as defined in Ind AS 116.
+This Standard also applies to short-term leases and leases for which the underlying asset is of low value accounted for in accordance with paragraph 6 of Ind AS 116 and that have become onerous; - (d) employee benefits (see Ind AS 19, Employee Benefits); - (e) insurance contracts (see Ind AS 104, Insurance Contracts).
 However, this Standard applies to provisions, contingent liabilities and contingent assets of an insurer, other than those arising from its contractual obligations and rights under insurance contracts within the scope of Ind AS 104; - (f) contingent consideration of an acquirer in a business combination (see Ind AS 103, Business Combinations); and - (g) revenue from contracts with customers (see Ind AS 115, Revenue from Contracts with Customers).
-However, as Ind AS 115 contains no specific requirements to address contracts with customers that are, or have become, onerous, this Standard applies to such cases. - 6 [Refer Appendix 1] - 7 This Standard defines provisions as liabilities of uncertain timing or amount.
-The term 'provision' is also used in the context of items such as depreciation, impairment of assets and doubtful debts: these are adjustments to the carrying amounts of assets and are not addressed in this Standard. - 8 Other Standards specify whether expenditures are treated as assets or as expenses.
-These issues are not addressed in this Standard.
-Accordingly, this Standard neither prohibits nor requires capitalisation of the costs recognised when a provision is made. - 9 This Standard applies to provisions for restructurings (including discontinued operations).
-When a restructuring meets the definition of a discontinued operation, additional disclosures may be required by Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations.
+However, as Ind AS 115 contains no specific requirement to address contracts with customers that are, or have become, onerous, this Standard applies to such cases.